TAPR/OpenHPSDR-Protocol2-Programmers/README.md

-# OpenHPSDR-NewProtocol-Progrmmers
+# OpenHPSDR-Protocol2-Programmers
-OpenHPSDR firmware programmers for the new protocol
+OpenHPSDR firmware programmers for the protocol2

 These repository contains a command line programmer and local web based programmer for the New OpenHPSDR protocol.
 Use the original programmers for the original protocol.